-The following technical standards have been formally adopted by the Boston University School of Medicine Committee on Admissions.
+The following technical standards have been formally adopted by the Boston University School of Medicine.
 A candidate for the MD degree must have abilities and skills in the areas of observation; communication; sensory and motor coordination and function; intellectual-conceptual, integrative, and quantitative abilities; and behavioral and social attributes as described below.
 The use of a human intermediary to attain these competencies means that a student’s judgment is guided by another person’s powers of observation and interpretation.
 Students are, therefore, not permitted to use such intermediaries in meeting the technical standards of BUSM.

-Candidates and students must be able to observe demonstrations and participate in experiments in the basic sciences determined essential by the faculty.
-They must be able to observe a patient accurately both at a distance and close at hand, noting nonverbal as well as verbal signals.
-Observation necessitates the functional use of the sense of vision and other sensory modalities.
+Students must be able to observe and participate in those demonstrations and experiments in the foundational science curriculum deemed essential by the faculty.
+They must also be able to accurately observe a patient and the surrounding environment, both at a distance and close at hand, noting nonverbal, as well as verbal signals.
+Such observation necessitates the functional use of sensory modalities including vision, hearing and sense of smell.

 Sensory and Motor Coordination and Function